 “Good morning, M’Lady,” Threnn greeted politely, brushing her hand along Wyn’s forehead, smoothing away her strands of hair.

 Threnn sucked in air and let out a chuckle.
-“Love...” she said in a low voice.
+“Love...” she said in a low voice and twisted her hips as the touch of her lover burned her thighs.
 It wasn’t a protest, but she was still nervous.
-Biting her lip as Wyn moved lower, she became suddenly aware of muffled voices outside her tent.
-She motioned for Wyn to stop.

 “Has anyone seen her?”
 It was Hess and one of Harritt’s men.
 “She’s usually the first one here; you’d think she lived here.”